Christchurch mosque shootings sentencing: Prime Minister Jacinda Ardern reacts to penalty

 "I'd be very wary sending him back at the moment.
 That's one practical reason why not."

-"His appalling crime has been committed in New Zealand.
-We do need to make sure he serves all his time that he's given today, and any parole hearings - should he be granted any possibility of parole - that they be dealt with here.

-"We feel very strongly against this man and the utter outrage he's committed."

-Collins said she wanted to send a big collective hug to those people who read out their victim impact statements in the previous days.
+Collins said she wanted to send a "big collective hug" to those people who read out their victim impact statements in the previous days.

 "It is a really tough time and they will be reliving everything.
 But I know that they will feel much better for having had the opportunity to say what they want to say.